Specifications of Aranui AraMana

 In 2016, the shipowner CPTM officially replaced the old Aranui 3 (freight-passenger ship launched in 2002) with Aranui 5 (2015-built cargo cruise ship).
 The ship names "Aranui 2" and "Aranui 4" were never used due to superstitious reasons.
 The new AraMana cruise ship is bigger (as size and GT-tonnage) and differently designed in comparison to Aranui 5.
 Aranui 6 is designed as cruise liner" - without the fore-located cargo decks, with a large Sun Deck (with retractable roof cover, swimming pool, 2 jacuzzis, grill-bar, shaded seating and sunbathing areas) and Helideck (midship-topdeck located helipad used in cases of emergency).
 Both Aranui ships are smaller sized (in comparison to most South Pacific Ocean-based cruise liners) and with smaller draught (just 5,2 m / 17 ft) which allows them to safely navigate in smaller ports and shallow harbour waters.

-Ship's builder is Huanghai Shipbuilding Co Ltd at company's shipyard in Weihai (China's Shandong Province).
+The builder is Huanghai Shipbuilding Co Ltd (1944-founded as Shandong Huanghai Shipyard) at the company's shipyard in Weihai (China's Shandong Province).

 Shipboard facilities and amenities